 Identify Your Ideal Client

+When you are first starting a wedding photography business, you may have an idea of who you want to work with as far as clients.
 Before you can fulfill the rest of your plan, you have to know who you are trying to attract, and most importantly, who your ideal clients are.
 Ideal clients are your dream clients; they are your target audience, most preferred consumers, and your biggest fans.

 Article to read: How to Book Your Dream Client